Benefits Orientation - Welcome

 The State of California offers unique and distinctive awards for ideas, employee excellence, career accomplishments, and for going above and beyond the call of duty.

-This informational page gives you, as a new employee, a taste of what you may be in store for during your State career.
+This informational page gives you a taste of what you may be in store for during your State career.

 - The Employee Suggestion Program is designed to recognize State employees who use their ideas and creative thinking to reduce operating costs, improve procedures, and eliminate hazards among other things - The reward could mean cash in your pocket